 We require that our third party service providers (1) use confidential information only to perform their obligations, and (2) otherwise maintain the confidentiality of such information.
 These third party service providers and channel partners are expected to maintain privacy and security protections that are consistent with Extreme Reach’s privacy and information security policies.

-If you are an individual from the European Economic Area (EEA), our legal basis for collecting and/or processing the personal information will depend on the personal information concerned and the specific context in which we collect it.
-However, we will normally collect personal information from you only where: (a) we have your consent to do so, (b) where we need the personal information to perform a contract with you, or (c) where the processing is in our legitimate interests (and not overridden by your data protection interests or fundamental rights and freedoms).
-In some cases, we may also have a legal obligation to collect personal information from you, or may otherwise need the personal information to protect your vital interests or those of another person.
+Our legal basis for processing the personal information will depend on the personal information concerned and the specific context in which we process it.
+However, we will normally process personal information from you only where: (a) we have your consent to do so, (b) where we have a legal obligation to do so, or (c) where the processing is in the legitimate interest of you and/or your employer (and not overridden by your data protection interests or fundamental rights and freedoms) in order to pay you money that is owed by our client.

 Where we rely on your consent to process the personal information, you have the right to withdraw or decline your consent at any time.
 Please note that this does not affect the lawfulness of the processing based on consent before its withdrawal.
 Withdrawing consent may limit, delay, or prevent our ability to process payments owed to you.